Making Choices

 Start by keeping any household items such as cardboard rolls, cereal boxes, yoghurt pots and old birthday cards/magazines.
 Let your child choose what they want to create or build.
 You could even brave the paints/ crayons to add some colour to their ‘robot’ or ‘spaceship’

-This page is part of our Ready Steady School series, designed to help your little one make the most of their start to school life.
+This page is part of our Ready Steady School series, helping you and your little one get ready for school.

 You might also find these other topics useful: